 What happens next?

 1Do you qualify?

 2Is equity release the right option for you?

-To find out whether equity release is your best option, you should call us for specialist independent advice.
+To find out whether equity release is your best option, you should call us for specialist equity release advice.
 We will be happy to tell you more about the plans available and how they could benefit you.
 We can also give you a free, no-obligation written quotation, defining the best plan from the many available to suit your needs.
 This will allow you to make an informed decision as to whether equity release is right for you.

 3Fill in the application form

 If you decide to go ahead, we will talk you through the application form that you will need to fill in.
 Once completed, we can arrange a free courier to pick the documents up from your home.
 We’ll then oversee your application until it completes, and keep you informed at every stage.
-Discover more about our service »

-Equity release may involve a lifetime mortgage or home reversion plan.
-To understand the features and risks, ask for a personalised illustration.
+Equity release may involve a home reversion plan or lifetime mortgage which is secured against your property.
+To understand the features and risks ask for a personalised illustration.